Cheers for Charity at Grey Sail Brewery to benefit Olean Center

-WESTERLY — Grey Sail Brewing will host Cheers for Charity to benefit the Frank Olean Center on Thursday, Sept.
-8, from 5 to 8 p.m. at the Grey Sail Taproom, 65 Canal St.
+WESTERLY — Grey Sail Brewing will host Cheers for Charity to benefit the Frank Olean Center today from 5 to 8 p.m. at the Grey Sail Taproom, 65 Canal St.

 Tickets are $15 and include beer samples, food, and live music by SaxyBlues.
 Ticket and raffle sale proceeds will benefit the center.